-Finnair has equity partnership in Flybe Finland Oy through Flybe Nordic AB (ownership 40 per cent) and in Nordic Global Airlines Ltd (ownership 40 per cent).
-Flybe Finland is a Finnish regional passenger airline operating ATR turboprop and Embraer 170 and 190 aircraft.
-Part of its route network is designed to provide convenient feeder connections to Finnair's European and long haul routes.
-Nordic Global Airlines Ltd is a Finnish full freight airline and its home base is in Finland.
-Nordic Global Airlines provides cargo capacity mainly to Finnair Cargo Ltd. Finnair's influence over the governance of these companies is secured by shareholding and various contractual rights.
+Finnair has equity partnership in Nordic Regional Airlines Oy through Nordic Regional Airlines AB (ownership 40 per cent).
+Nordic Regional Airlines Oy is a Finnish regional passenger airline operating ATR turboprop and Embraer 170 and 190 aircraft.
+Its route network is designed to provide convenient feeder connections to Finnair's European and long-haul routes.
+Finnair's influence over the governance of the company is secured by shareholding and various contractual rights.
 Finnair has entrusted certain important operational services to world class service providers.
 LSG Sky Chefs Finland Oy runs the former catering businesses of Finnair at Helsinki Airport.
-It supplies

-Finnair's catering services pursuant to a multi-year agreement designed to ensure Finnair's receipt of high quality services, cost savings and other benefits.
-Other similar long-term arrangements exist in the ground handling services, with Swissport Finland Ltd, and in the engine and component services with a Swiss company SR Technics.
-In addition to a requirement of continued cost competitiveness, these agreements contain service level requirements with baselines meeting or exceeding the levels achieved by Finnair prior to the outsourcing.
+It supplies Finnair's catering services pursuant to a multi-year agreement designed to ensure Finnair's receipt of high quality services, cost savings and other benefits.
+Other similar long-term arrangements exist in the ground handling services, with Swissport Finland Ltd, and in the engine and component services with SR Technics, Lufthansa Technik and Rolls Royce.
+The cost and quality targets of these agreements have been determined so as to correspond at least to a good general market level.

+Finnair participates in joint ventures consisting of certain airlines belonging to the oneworld alliance.
+These joint ventures seek to improve competitiveness and efficiency in a manner benefitting the passengers.
+Finnair's influence in the joint ventures is based on contractual arrangements.
+Decisions by the joint venture are sought to be made unanimously.

-All Finnair's partners are expected to comply with Finnair's Code of Conduct and Finnair's Supplier Code of Conduct, and Finnair is entitled to audit the Supplier's governance and security practices to ensure this.
+All Finnair's service providers are expected to comply with Finnair's Code of Conduct and Finnair's Supplier Code of Conduct, and Finnair is entitled to audit the Supplier's governance and security practices to ensure this.